Wildlife, Animal Biology and Animal Behavior

 Animal Behavior and Functions

-Animal behaviors can be classified by observable actions and their functional context across species — from birds to mammals and beyond.
-The list below outlines these behaviors and their possible functions.
-You can also explore them interactively: Search Videos
+Animal behaviours can be classified by observable actions and their functional context across species — from birds to mammals and beyond.
+The list below outlines these behaviours and their possible functions.
+You can also explore them interactively: MUUUH Animal Behavior Videos

 - Surfacing — respiration, orientation, social interaction